The Ritual (2025 film): Box office

-The film released on June 6, 2025, alongside Ballerina, The Life of Chuck, I Don't Understand You and Dangerous Animals and earned $527,118 in domestic sales and $1,812,891 internationally grossing $2,340,009 worldwide.
+The film released on June 6, 2025, alongside Ballerina, The Life of Chuck, I Don't Understand You and Dangerous Animals and earned $527,118 in domestic sales and $5,153,369 internationally grossing $5,680,487 worldwide.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.

 Leslie Felperin of The Guardian awarded the film two stars out of five.
 Jacob Oller of The A.V.
 Club graded the film a C−.
 Shawn Van Horn of Collider rated the film a 3 out of 10.
 Mark Hanson of Slant Magazine awarded the film half a star out of four.
 Christian Zilko of IndieWire graded the film a D. Meagan Navarro of Bloody Disgusting awarded the film one "skull" out of five.
 Craig D. Lindsey of RogerEbert.com awarded the film two stars out of four.

 Joseph Holmes of Religion Unplugged rated the film positively, noting that "One of the movie’s greatest strengths comes from its faithfulness to the exorcism formula."
 Movieguide lauded the film, stating that "The Ritual is well filmed".
 The Catholic Review praised the film for treating the topic of exorcism with reverence.

 Frank Scheck of The Hollywood Reporter gave the film a negative review and wrote as the bottom line: "Been there, exorcised that."
 Kyle Logan of ScreenAnarchy also gave the film a negative review, calling it "the kind of movie that's only going to be sought out by completionists in a couple years."

 During a Q&A on Reddit, David Midell wrote "We definitely didn't make the film with critics in mind, we always knew it wouldn't be a favorite of theirs."